riboflavin/test-framer-sync/alternatives/zoom-ai-alternatives.md

 | Web-based availability   | ❌                    |
 | Mac-only availability    | ✅                    |
 | Available on both Mac & Windows | ✅            |
-- **Avoma**: Ideal for sales and customer success teams, Avoma offers highly accurate transcriptions and excellent AI summaries, but can be complex for new users and lacks a free tier.
+- **Avoma**: AI meeting assistant for sales and customer success teams.
+Offers accurate transcriptions, detailed summaries, and CRM integrations.
+However, lacks a free tier and can be complex for new users.
-- **Fireflies.ai**: With wide compatibility and detailed summaries, Fireflies.ai is praised for its feature-rich insights, but its cluttered UI and email notifications can be overwhelming.
+- **Fireflies.ai**: AI meeting bot for recording and summarizing discussions.
+Features wide compatibility, detailed summaries, and easy setup.
+Downsides include limited free plan and cluttered UI.
-- **Fathom**: Fathom excels in accuracy and multi-language support, offering free unlimited usage for core features, but may have duplicate note issues and lacks live collaboration capabilities.
+- **Fathom**: AI notetaker with unlimited recording and transcription.
+Excels in accuracy and multi-language support.
+Offers free core features but lacks live collaboration and may have duplicate note issues.
 ## Zoom AI vs. Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.